nastashafernando/junereycasuga.github.com/_posts/2012-11-27-blogging-in-a-different-way.md

 A lot of people were asking me how I do my blog site.
 So, I will show you a step-by-step procedure how I made my blog using Jekyll and hosted it through GitHub Pages.

-1. Basically, you must have an account on [GitHub](http://github.com) because it is where you want to host your site.
+1. Basically, you must have an account on [GitHub](http://github.com) because it is where you will host your site.
 <img src="/assets/images/github.png" title="GitHub" alt="GitHub" class="img-polaroid" />

 2. After creating an account on GitHub, create a new repository and name it as <b>YOURUSERNAME</b>.github.com